A Cost-Minimizing Algorithm for School Choice

 \subsection{Notation, basic terms and our model}

 Let $I$ denote a nonempty set of students, and $S$ a nonempty set of schools.
 A {\bf matching} $M: I\to I\times S$ is a function that associates every student with exactly one school, or potentially no school at all.
 Write $\mathfrak{M}$ for the set of matchings.
-For convenience, let $0_{s}$ denote the {\bf empty school} where $M(i)=(i,0_{s})$ implies that student $i$ remains unmatched under $M$.
 We write $M_i = s$ if $M(i) = (i,s)$.
+For all $s\in S$, we let $q_{s}$ denote the {\bf capacity} of $s$.